geneticbuddy/latent-perturbation-scRNA/README.md

-# Latent Perturbation scRNA Analysis
+# Latent Space Perturbation Analysis of Gene Effects in Single-Cell RNA-seq

 This repository contains code for the manuscript:

-"Latent Space Perturbation Analysis Reveals Approximate Additive Gene Effects in Single-Cell Transcriptomic Dynamics"
+**"Latent Space Perturbation Analysis Reveals Approximate Additive Gene Effects in Single-Cell Transcriptomic Dynamics"**

 ---

 ## Overview

-This project analyzes how gene perturbations influence cellular states in latent space using single-cell RNA sequencing data.
-The framework evaluates whether gene effects combine additively when projected into a learned latent representation.
+This framework analyzes how gene perturbations influence cellular states in latent space using single-cell RNA sequencing data.
+By projecting gene expression profiles into a learned low-dimensional representation, we quantify how individual and combined perturbations shift cellular embeddings.

+The central objective is to evaluate whether gene effects exhibit **approximate additivity** in latent space while preserving biologically realistic perturbation regimes.

 ---

 ## Scientific Contribution

-This repository implements a latent space perturbation framework to quantify how gene expression changes influence cellular state representations.
+This work introduces a latent space perturbation framework that enables quantitative evaluation of gene effects using **controlled partial perturbations (50% expression scaling)**.

-Unlike traditional approaches that rely on full gene knockouts or static embeddings, this method uses controlled partial perturbations (50% expression scaling) to evaluate approximate additivity of gene effects while preserving biologically realistic expression regimes.
+Unlike traditional approaches that rely on:
+- full gene knockouts, or
+- static embeddings

+this method:

+- preserves biologically plausible expression levels
+- avoids out-of-distribution artifacts
+- enables direct comparison between expected (additive) and observed (combined) perturbation effects

+This provides a practical approach for probing gene interactions in single-cell systems.

 ---

-## Dataset
+## Data Source

+This analysis uses the Scanpy dataset:

+- `pbmc68k_reduced`

-This analysis uses the Scanpy `pbmc68k_reduced` dataset, a widely used benchmark dataset for single-cell RNA-seq analysis.
+This dataset is a widely used benchmark for single-cell RNA-seq analysis and is included directly within Scanpy, requiring no external downloads.

 ---

-## Requirements
+## Method Overview

-Install dependencies:

-pip install scanpy numpy matplotlib torch
+The pipeline consists of four stages:

+1. **Latent Representation Construction**
+   Gene expression data are embedded into a low-dimensional latent space using a neural encoder.

+2. **Pseudotime Inference**
+   Cellular progression is modeled using diffusion pseudotime (DPT).

+3. **Perturbation Simulation**
+   Gene perturbations are simulated via partial expression scaling (50%).

+4. **Additivity Evaluation**
+   Expected perturbation effects (vector sums) are compared to observed combined perturbations.

 ---

-## Environment

-Tested with Python 3.10+

----

-## Pipeline Description

-- `analysis_pipeline.py`
-  Builds the latent representation and computes baseline embeddings.

-- `figure1.py`
-  Visualizes latent space perturbation directions for individual and combined gene effects.

-- `figure2.py`
-  Quantifies additivity by comparing expected and observed perturbation magnitudes.

-- `figureS1.py`
-  Displays the distribution of cells along pseudotime.

----

-## Execution

-To reproduce all results and figures, run:

-python run_all.py

-This will execute:

-1. analysis_pipeline.py
-2. figure1.py
-3. figure2.py
-4. figureS1.py

----

-## Expected Results

-Running the pipeline will generate:

-- Figure1.png (latent perturbation visualization)
-- Figure2.png (additivity validation)
-- FigureS1.png (pseudotime distribution)

----

-## Reproducibility

-All results are fully reproducible using the provided scripts and the Scanpy dataset.
-No external data download is required.

----

-## Notes

-- Figure 2 values are computed directly from the latent perturbation pipeline and are not hardcoded.
-- Gene perturbations are simulated using partial scaling to avoid out-of-distribution artifacts.

----

-## Code Availability

-All analysis code used in the associated manuscript is publicly available in this repository.

----

-## Author
+## Repository Structure

-Avery Hernandez